 Russell Farmstead (Chattooga Town)

 After cruising the rest of Falling Waters Scenic Byway, you’ll reach Highway 28S.
-Make a right and continue towards the SC/GA border, and in 7.5 miles you’ll reach the pull-off for Chattooga Town, which is listed in the National Register of Historic Places.
+Make a right and continue towards the SC/GA border.
+In 7.5 miles, you’ll reach the pull-off for Chattooga Town, a spot listed in the National Register of Historic Places.

-The Russell house was a busy Appalachian farmstead in the late 1800s and early 1900s, and served as a stopover for travelers headed north to NC to escape the hot South Carolina summers.
-A fire destroyed the main house and three outbuildings in 1988, leaving only a chimney of the main house, but the foundations are visible and an interpretive sign on the site details the layout of the farmstead.
+The Russell house was a busy Appalachian farmstead in the late 1800s and early 1900s and served as a stopover for travelers headed to North Carolina to escape the hot South Carolina summers.
+A fire destroyed the main house and three outbuildings in 1988, leaving only a chimney of the main house.
+The foundations are still visible, and an interpretive sign on the site details the layout of the farmstead.

 GPS Coordinates: 34.909300, -83.172708